-I always plan to show up early for every appointment—“ just in case.”
-There are many variables, from traffic to parking to finding the right building and floor.
+I always plan to show up early for every appointment, just in case.
+There are many variables, from traffic to parking to finding the right building and floor, that could affect my being on time.
 I don’t always get there early, but I do plan for it.

 This was one of those days when everything just clicked.
 No traffic.
 Open parking.
 Bizarrely smooth sailing.
-I turned out to be 20 minutes early.
+It turns out, I was 20 minutes early.

 I killed time by buying coffee and a magazine, and I went in to see the receptionist.
 I could just sit and relax and read and wait.

 It was the summer of 2001.
 I had just started my career as a business coach for some big companies like Johnson & Johnson and Bear Sterns.
 This was going to be a big account for me, if I got the job.
-I was supposed to meet with some guy named Alex—a bigwig, senior VP.
-I had my pitch completely nailed.
-I had practiced exactly what I was going to say to land the account.
-I had it down cold.
+My meeting was supposed to be with some guy named Alex—a bigwig, senior VP.
+I had my pitch completely nailed after practicing exactly what I was going to say to land the account until I had it down cold.
 I was so confident I was simply going to enjoy the magazine and my coffee in the waiting area.

 I emerged from my stall to see a woman, a businesswoman, cleaning up—picking up the paper towels, wiping up the sink area.
-I was so impressed that I immediately mimicked her actions.
-I didn’t want anyone to think I was in any way responsible for contributing to this catastrophe.
+I was so impressed that I immediately mimicked her example of leadership.
+After all, I didn’t want anyone to think I was in any way responsible for contributing to this catastrophe.

 “Do you think women feel so at ease in here they are truly themselves, or is it the opposite, and they just stop caring?” she asked me, then scooted out the door.